Wasserstein Distance, Fourier Series and Applications: Peyre's argument and a smoothing procedure

-\end{proof} A very similar argument can be carried out on general manifolds with eigenfunctions of the Laplacians replacing the trigonometric system; the argument is more or less analogous, some of the new ingredients that would be necessary (estimates on the decay of Green function) are used in \S 9.
+This integral is also known as the incomplete gamma function $\Gamma(d, X\sqrt{t})$ and we are interested in the regime $X\sqrt{t} \gg 1$.
+In this regime, there is a classical asymptotic (see e.g. Abramowitz \& Stegun \cite[\S 6.5.35]{abra}), valid for $a \gg 1$, stating that $\Gamma\left(d, a \right) \lesssim_{d} a^{d-\frac{1}{2}} e^{-a}$.
+Introducing a new variable $n = t^{-1/2}$ leads to the desired result. \end{proof} A very similar argument can be carried out on general manifolds with eigenfunctions of the Laplacians replacing the trigonometric system; the argument is more or less analogous, some of the new ingredients that would be necessary (estimates on the decay of Green function) are used in \S 9.